 This second option, cloned individual market sites, is where we see the most performance problems.
 In the majority of the cases, there is no way to distinguish these cloned sites from any another Spanish version of the site.
 Yes, some of them have added local currencies; different address and phone number and maybe some of the more professional have adjusted for the linguistic differences.
 The more effort you make the better you will perform not just with SEO but in sales.

 Our most recent HREFLang implementation success story did many things correctly.
 They had 7 different sites for the region plus the standard “LatAm” regional catch-all site and a site dedicated to Spain.
 They did have unique currencies, contact information in schema tags in the footer, HTML Country and Language Tags in the header, and most of the sites had some level of language localization for the market.
 They thought all was good which is why they did not know they had a problem.

-This belief was further compounded by their global Search agencies use of a enterprise SEO management tool to provided them rank reports.
+This belief was further compounded by their Global Search Agency’s use of an enterprise SEO management tool to provide them rank reports.
 The local market reports showed they were ranking well in these markets especially for branded and product name terms.
 What the agency did not report was that in most cases, it was the wrong country page that was ranking.